 Carrie Finison began her literary career at the age of seven with an idea, a box of markers, and her father’s typewriter.
 She has been writing off and on ever since, though she has (somewhat regretfully) traded in the typewriter for a laptop.
 She is the author of Dozens of Doughnuts (Putnam, 2020), a Junior Library Guild selection; and Don’t Hug Doug (Putnam, 2021), an ALA Notable Children’s Book, which received starred reviews from both Kirkus and Publishers Weekly.
 Her most recent picture books are Lulu & Zoey: A Sister Story (Running Press Kids, 2022), and Hurry, Little Tortoise, Time for School!
 (Random House Studio, 2022).
 She also writes for children's magazines including Babybug, Ladybug, High Five, and Highlights.
 When she’s not writing, Carrie enjoys reading mystery novels, trying new recipes, and curling up on the couch for family movie nights.
 She lives outside Boston with her husband, son, daughter, and two cats who permit her to write in their cozy attic office.
-Find her online at www.carriefinison.com or on Twitter @CarrieFinison.
+Find her online at www.carriefinison.com or follow her on Twitter or Instagram @CarrieFinison.

 • 2014 Barbara Karlin picture book Work-in-Progress grant from SCBWI.